Featured

 The bill also includes language preserving all existing protections under Arizona's Residential Landlord and Tenant Act, which governs disputes between legitimate landlords and renters, a provision likely intended to address concerns that the measure could affect tenants with valid leases.

-If signed, Arizona would join a growing number of states that have, in recent years, moved to strengthen property owners' rights in unlawful-occupancy cases.
+Arizona has now officially joined a growing number of states that have, in recent years, moved to strengthen property owners' rights in unlawful-occupancy cases.

 Ericka Rodriguez Diaz